 You typically free the insurance company from further liability when you sign the release document.
 However, before accepting an offer, keep in mind that your injuries may ultimately affect your happiness, activity, and mobility levels.
 Your life may never be the same again.

 It’s generally important to get the insurer to explain how they arrived at your pain and suffering value.
 Insurance companies are notoriously fond of lowballing this benefit.
 If they are not willing to shed light on the formula they used, it is likely a lowball settlement offer.
 And it would generally be best if you did not accept it.

 4. Are All Your Damages Covered?

 After a car accident caused by a negligent driver, you should generally get compensation for your medical expenses, property damage, lost income, and any other accident-related damage.
 However, the insurance company may reduce your compensation and claim you had pre-existing injuries or were partly to blame for the accident.
 If you suspect the insurance company is devaluing your claim, seek the help of an experienced St. Louis car accident attorney as soon as possible.

 Let Us Take On the Insurance Company on Your Behalf

 If you’ve been injured in a St Louis car accident, the attorneys at The Hoffmann Law Firm are ready to help you protect your rights and understand your legal rights.
-We have more than 20 years of helping St. Louis injury victims get fair compensation.
+We have 25 years of helping St. Louis injury victims get fair compensation.
 Give us a call 24/7 for a free case evaluation.